-After finding an apartment and signing a lease, you can now register yourself at your apartment’s address with the townhall office (Oficina de Ayuntamiento).
-This is a requirement* for applying for a residency card, so make sure to get this taken care of immediately after getting an apartment.
+After finding an apartment and signing a lease, you can now register yourself at your apartment’s address at any district office (Oficina de Distrito) in your area.
+This can be a requirement* for applying for a residency card, so make sure to get this taken care of immediately after getting an apartment.

 *Sometimes your Empadronamiento is not requested when applying for a TIE.
 In my experience it was requested about 50% of the time.
 Regardless, it can be useful for many other bureaucratic steps in Spain.